k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 ## Vector Data Stores and RAG

 The aifusion framework supports vector databases for semantic search, enabling Retrieval-Augmented Generation (RAG).
-This is essential for organizations with unstructured data such as knowledge base articles, corporate procedures, policy documents
+This is essential for organizations with unstructured data such as knowledge base (KB) articles, corporate procedures, policy documents

 ### Vector Data Store in Fabric Storage